dailystory/docs/articles/contacts/import.md

 ![Excel](/articles/contacts/excel-02.png "Excel")

 ##Map Contact Fields
-After selecting how to load contacts, you are taken to the final screen where you tell DailyStory how to import the contacts:
+After selecting the data you are taken to the final screen where you tell DailyStory how to import the contacts:

 ![Map Fields](/articles/contacts/contacts-05.png "Map Fields")

-For each field you will need to either map it to the appropriate field in DailyStory or choose to ignore it (remember, you must select an email address as it is the only required field):
+For each data field you will need to either map it to the appropriate field in DailyStory or choose to ignore it.
+And remember, you **must select an email address** as it is the only required field:

 ![Choose Field](/articles/contacts/contacts-06.png "Choose Field")

 For example, we'll map:
 * Fullname to <code>Full name</code>
-* Email Address to <code>Email address</code>,
+* Email Address to <code>Email address</code>
 * Company to <code>Company or organization name</code>

 Next you can optionally select a [campaign](/campaigns) to add the contact to.
 A contact can be part of one or more campaigns and contact in a campaign is called a lead.

-Finally, since the CSV file we imported had headers we'll check "Do not import first row" and the click Import Contacts.
+Finally, since the CSV file we imported had headers we'll check "Do not import first row" and then click Import Contacts.

 After the contacts are imported we'll see: